Design Director. Style Architect. Visionary.

 The Problem

-For fictional design summits to feel legit, the materials have to slap.
+For fictional design summits to feel legit, the materials have to truly impress.
 My challenge was to make a speculative event brand feel tactile, immersive, and real — without any existing data, speakers, or sponsors.
 Could I simulate a creative summit experience from the ground up, using editorial storytelling, generative tools, and high-end print design?
 This project gave me the runway to test that.

 The Process